cwqt/stageup/README.md

 Click _'Generate new token'_ on the right.
 Click _'Full access'_ on MUX Video for permissions & then click _'Generate token'_.

-Add the following to your `.env` file by copy & pasting the values:
+Add the following to your `.env.development` file by copy & pasting the values:

 ```
 MUX_ACCESS_TOKEN="Access Token ID"
 MUX_SECRET_KEY="Secret Key"
-LOCALTUNNEL_URL="eventi-YOUR_NAME"
+LOCALTUNNEL_URL="stageup-YOUR_NAME"
 ```

 * `LOCALTUNNEL_URL`: When testing locally we want to be able to recieve webhooks from MUX, instead of port forwarding our router we'll use HTTP tunneling via [localtunnel](https://localtunnel.me/) to receive them.